isomerpages/pa-shapinghearts/_programmes/Art Exhibitions/Punggol Digital District.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Embark on an interactive trail that blends inclusive arts with gamified
+<p>Embark on an interactive adventure on WhatsApp with the enigmatic Void
-exploration — solve clues, complete challenges, discover artworks, and redeem an exclusive Shaping Hearts kit at on-site booths, featuring treats like Starbucks discounts and a special “Our Punggol Story” sticker pack, brought to you in partnership with <strong>Hidden Singapore</strong>.</p>
+Deck Cat, courtesy of award-winning creative studio HIDDEN.
+Solve the cat's riddles and complete her challenges around Punggol Digital District, to unlock its hidden stories and redeem surprise gifts worth over $30!</p>
 </td>
 </tr>
 </tbody>